th-1982/general-quiz-game/README.md

 #### Future Additions

 At the current stage of development, the user gets only essential feedback on their progress through a score tally below the question displayed.
 More feedback could be implemented in the future, such as delayed loading of the next question.
-During this delay, the chosen answer color background would change to indicate whether the answer was failed (red background) or correct (green background).
+During this delay, the chosen answer color background would change to indicate whether the answer was wrong (red background) or correct (green background).
 However, it would enhance the user's experience to save scores and keep track of progress.
 This could be achieved by adding a 'save score' option on the final page.
 Finally, the Challenge Mode will be added, where the user will ask questions for other users.
 I will also add Timer for the quiz that will automatically run out.